Imran Hussain (footballer)

 Imran Hussain (عمران حسین; born on March 10, 1981) is a Pakistani former footballer who played as a striker.
 He played for Pakistan Army F.C. throughout his career, and made his international debut in 2005 against India.
 Hussain won the golden boot in 2005–06 Pakistan Premier League season, scoring 21 goals in 22 games.

 Club career

 Hussain played for Pakistan Army throughout his career, starting his career in 2002.
-He scored 4 goals in a match in his first season at the 2002 PFF National Challenge Cup.
+He scored 4 goals in a match in his first season at the 2002 President PFF Cup.
 In 2004, Hussain featured in the National Youth Football Championship.
 In the inaugural 2004–05 Pakistan Premier League, Hussain finished as second top-scorer behind Arif Mehmood with 19 goals, as Army finished runner-up of the league.

 He is a two-time Pakistan Premier League winner, winning the title first in 2005–06 and again in 2006–07.
 Hussain won the golden boot in the 2005–06 season, scoring 21 goals in 22 games.
 In the next season he finished as the second highest scorer, behind Arif Mehmood, with 8 goals.
 He also participated in the AFC President's Cup with the club.